 5.1 Drag and Cut: Drag

-If you want to cut and paste any cell value, then simply select the cell and put the cursor on the cell’s edge.
-As a result, it will show the Drag icon.
-Now, holding it, move to anywhere on the worksheet where you want to paste the value and release the mouse click.
+If you want to cut and paste any cell value select the cell and place the cursor on the cell’s edge.
+It will show the Drag icon.
+Holding it, move to anywhere on the worksheet where you want to paste the value and release the mouse click.

 5.2 Drag and Copy: Ctrl + Drag